Permanent Residency Express Entry

 • A child under the age of 19 and does not have a spouse or common-law partner;

-• A child who financially dependent on a parent since before the age of 19 because of a disability.
+• A child who is financially dependent on a parent since before the age of 19 because of a disability.

 Medical Examinations